MCL-GAN: Generative Adversarial Networks with Multiple Specialized Discriminators: Experiments

-We run the unconditional GAN experiment on four distinct datasets including MNIST~\cite{lecun-mnisthandwrittendigit-2010}, Fashion-MNIST~\cite{xiao2017/online}, CIFAR-10~\cite{krizhevsky2009learning} and CelebA~\cite{liu2015faceattributes}, where two types of network architectures are employed---DCGAN~\cite{radford2016unsupervised} and StyleGAN2~\cite{karras2020analyzing}.
-The images are resized to 32$\times$32 except for CelebA dataset: 64$\times$64 for DCGAN and 128$\times$128 for StyleGAN2 experiment.
-For StyleGAN2 experiments on CelebA, we use the first and the last 30K images from the align\&cropped version for a train and a validation set following \cite{yu2020inclusive}.
-With the DCGAN architecture, we apply our method on three different GAN loss functions: the vanilla GAN~\cite{goodfellow2014generative}, LSGAN~\cite{mao2017least} and Hinge loss~\cite{lim2017geometric}.
+We run the unconditional GAN experiment on four distinct datasets including MNIST~\cite{lecun-mnisthandwrittendigit-2010}, Fashion-MNIST~\cite{xiao2017/online}, CIFAR-10~\cite{krizhevsky2009learning} and CelebA~\cite{liu2015faceattributes}, where two types of network architectures, DCGAN~\cite{radford2016unsupervised} and StyleGAN2~\cite{karras2020analyzing}, are employed.
+Images are resized to 32$\times$32 except for the CelebA dataset, for which DCGAN and StyleGAN2 adopt 64$\times$64 and 128$\times$128 images, respectively.
+For the StyleGAN2 experiments on CelebA, we use the first and last 30K images from the ``align\&cropped'' version of the train and validation splits following \cite{yu2020inclusive}.
+We apply our method to the DCGAN architecture with three different GAN loss functions: the vanilla GAN loss~\cite{goodfellow2014generative}, the LSGAN loss~\cite{mao2017least}, and the Hinge loss~\cite{lim2017geometric}.
+Appendix~\ref{app:implementation_detail} describes more details of our setting.